pasqal-io/qadence-protocols/docs/measurements/shadow_tomography.md

 # Robust shadow tomography

 In this tutorial, we will estimate a physical property out of a quantum system, namely the purity of the partial traces, in the presence of measurement noise.
 To do so, we will use the formalism of classical shadows[^1], and especially their robust version[^2].
-This tutorial is inspired from a notebook example of robust shadow tomography from the randomized measurements toolbox in julia[^3].
+This tutorial is inspired from a notebook example of robust shadow tomography from the randomized measurements toolbox[^5] in Julia[^3].

 ## Setting the model